Careers in Electrical Engineering

 - Test Engineer

-Overall employment of electrical engineers is projected to grow nine percent through 2026, about as fast as the average for all occupations, reports the US Bureau of Labor Statistics (BLS).
+Overall employment is projected to grow nine percent through 2026, about as fast as the average for all occupations, reports the US Bureau of Labor Statistics (BLS).

-The need to upgrade the nation’s power grids will also require more Electrical Engineering jobs.
-Electrical Engineering job growth is projected to be largely in engineering services firms, as more companies tap the expertise of electrical engineers for projects involving electronic devices and systems.
+The need to upgrade the nation’s power grids will also require more EE jobs.
+Job growth is projected to be largely in engineering services firms, as more companies need more expertise for projects involving electronic devices and systems.
 Electrical engineers also will be in demand to develop sophisticated consumer electronics.

 Texas is #2 nationwide with the highest employment of electrical engineers.

 Electrical Engineering careers include many sub-disciplines, according to Sokanu, an online career-matching platform.
-Some electrical engineers specialize exclusively in one sub-discipline, while others specialize in a combination of sub-disciplines.
-The most popular sub-disciplines in Electrical Engineering career paths are:
+Some specialize exclusively in one sub-discipline, while others specialize in a combination of sub-disciplines.
+The most popular sub-disciplines are:

 - Electronic Engineer Deals with electronic circuits such as resistors, capacitors, inductors, transistors and diodes